voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 Unlabeled images have no corresponding TXT file in `data/`.

-You can create a FiftyOne dataset from a YOLO dataset stored in the above format as follows:
+You can create a FiftyOne dataset from a YOLOv4 dataset stored in the above format as follows:

 .. tabs::